ArcDelta/RHH-Ports/ports/unreleased/unleashedrecomp/unleashedrecomp/BUILDING.md

 ```
 When sourcing these files from an Unleashed Recompiled installation, they will be stored under `game` and `update` subdirectories.

-You need to clone a specific fork that contains a branch for the `Nintendo Switch`.
-This will compile for linux arm64.

 ```
 sudo apt-get update && sudo apt-get upgrade sudo apt-get install cmake clang